Coronavirus - accessing Financial Support for you and your tenants

 What financial assistance is available for employees who are affected by the coronavirus?

 The landlord may offer a rent reduction or a rent deferral to tenants affected by the coronavirus.

 In addition, employers can access a grant from HMRC that covers 80% of salary (up to a maximum of £2,500 a month) for each employee to ensure their job is retained.
 This Coronavirus Job Retention Scheme offers the grants on the proviso the employer does not make them redundant.
 This scheme will now be extended until October and will allow employees to return to work on a part-time basis according to the Chancellor’s most recent announcement.

 Where a tenant is unable to work due to sickness or self-isolation, they are entitled to statutory sick pay if they qualify for it, or the sick pay their terms of employment offer above that amount.

 What financial assistance is available for self-employed tenants?

 Self-employed tenants may apply for a taxable grant equivalent to £2500 per month or 80% of their monthly profits averaged over the last three years (whichever is lower).
 This will be paid in one lump sum to cover a three month period.

-This payment is likely to be received in June so you may wish to arrange a mortgage and rent holiday to cope with the time period.
 Alternatively, self-employed people can also apply for full Universal Credit payments if they qualify.